 Technical characteristics of the pathway

-This programme in Space Engineering aims to provide a high-level postgraduate qualification relating to the design of space missions using satellites.
-Study is taken to a high level, in both theory and practice, in the specialist areas of space physics, mechanics, orbits, and space-propulsion systems, as well as the system and electronic design of space vehicles.
+This course in Space Engineering aims to provide a high-level postgraduate qualification relating to the design of space missions using satellites.
+Study is taken to a high level, in both theory and practice, in the specialist areas of space physics, mechanics, orbits and space-propulsion systems, as well as the system and electronic design of space vehicles.

 In Surrey Space Centre, we carry out applied research most relevant to space engineering, ranging from whole mission developments and execution, to scientific investigations into specific technologies that underpin their deployment in the space industry.
 Many student projects are conducted in collaboration with industry and focus on real applications, bridging the gap between university education and the end product.

 As a graduate of this course, you will be in high demand in the UK and European Space Industries.

 Several graduates have been employed in Surrey Satellite Technology Ltd. (founded by Surrey Space Centre) and Airbus.
 Other employers include the European Space Agency, The Satellite Applications Catapult and QinetiQ.